bvn-architecture/styleguide/_includes/building-components/floors-the-room-schedule-scenario/01-value.markdown

-- Key - description of the construction/substrate code the finish is applied to - eg code for cement screed, raised floor, etc
+- Key - description of the construction/substrate code the finish is applied to - e.g.code for cement screed, raised floor, etc